MirrorNetworking/Mirror/doc/Articles/Guides/GameObjects/Lifecycle.md

 # Start Client

-The event <xref.Mirror.NetworkIdentity.OnStartClient> will be invoked.
+The event <xref:Mirror.NetworkIdentity.OnStartClient> will be invoked.
 Subscribe to this event by using `AddListener` or adding your method in the event in the inspector

 # Start Local Player